 Book (More than 6 authors):

-The following resources provide guides for citing in the Vancouver style.
+Here are some additional resources for citing in the Vancouver style.

 EndNote comes installed with a Vancouver output style for your use.
 Additional resources are available from the following external sites.